Facebook influencer marketing is a priority for smart marketers and brands.

 Cause marketing has been among the favorite marketing tools for brands for a good reason.
 A brand standing up for a cause is an effective way to humanize your brand.
 It’s a way to show your audience that you care about certain issues – whether it’s social, political, or environmental.
 Putting influencer into the mix further enhances the effectiveness of your cause marketing campaign.

 So when you’re planning to execute a Facebook influencer marketing campaign, try to get them to promote a cause you support.
-For Joseph Gordon-Levitt, it was easier to execute an influencer cause marketing campaign for his company, Hit Record, because he could play the role of an influencer.
+For Joseph Gordon-Levitt, it was easier to execute an influencer campaign for his company, Hit Record, because he could play the role of an influencer.

 Hit Record partnered with Find Your Park, a cause that promotes the conservation of America’s national parks.
 Hit Record helped the cause by designing branded merchandise.
 Joseph Gordon-Levitt then promoted the products through his Facebook page.
 By doing this, he’s helping promote the cause while establishing his company as one that supports the cause.